ERIK MADIGAN HECK

 What is your favorite travel destination?

 Anywhere out west snowboarding.
 Snowbird, Utah, Sun Valley, Idaho, or Jackson Hole, Wyoming, or most recently, Telluride, Colorado.

 If you could choose one person to show you “their New York City,” who would it be?

 What or who has inspired you recently and why?

-Édouard Vuillard, the French painter- his work continues to inspire and awe me every time I look at it.
-The volume of works he made in his life time are astounding, and some of his tiny little paintings are still so complex, even in 10 brush strokes.
+Édouard Vuillard, the French painter – his work continues to inspire and awe me every time I look at it.
+The volume of work he created in his lifetime are astounding, and some of his tiny little paintings are still so complex, even in 10 brush strokes.